Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

 The temperature-dependent HT contribution $f^{\text{HT}}_{e}$ is obtained from the corresponding oscillator strength

 Note that when the electronic transition is forbidden by symmetry, the transition dipole moment at the equilibrium geometry vanishes ($\vect{d}_e^0=\vect{0}$).
 However, in general the normal mode contribution will not vanish for any ungerade mode that breaks the inversion symmetry of the molecule, even at vanishing temperature, due to the delocalized nature of the wavefunction around the equilibrium position.
+To compute the RF rate constants [Eq.~(\ref{eq:rfratecstfinal})] and the absorption [Eq.~(\ref{eq:absspectrum})] and PE [Eq.~(\ref{eq:PE})] spectra, the correlation function $C_{ge}(\tau_g,\tau_e)$ needs to be evaluated for all possible values of the complex variables $\tau_g$ and $\tau_e$.
+A closed-form expression for this correlation function, excluding the HT contribution, was derived by Ianconescu and Pollak.\cite{Ianconescu:2004aa} Baiardi {\em et al.} later extended this expression to include the HT contribution.\cite{Baiardi:2013aa} Both studies arrive at essentially the same result, albeit using different notations.
+In Appendix~\ref{sec:app_correl}, we present the final expression for the correlation function $C_{ge}(\tau_g,\tau_e)$, including the HT contribution, as used in our calculations.
+The corresponding derivation, following the notations of Ianconescu and Pollak,\cite{Ianconescu:2004aa} is also provided.
+The final expression of Eq.~(\ref{eq:correlfinal}) was employed to compute the various spectra through Eqs.~(\ref{eq:rfratecstfinal}), (\ref{eq:absspectrum}), and (\ref{eq:PE}).